 Lambda Zoola™ for Moodle addresses these issues and will to provide users with access to the following information (and more!) in an executive dashboard fashion with drill-down and drill-through capabilities:

 - Time Spent Learning Dashboard to capture actual-time spent in courses and related modules

 - Course Completion Dashboard to see course completion progress and status of your learners

 - Users Grades by Course Dashboard to see the grades and completion dates for learners enrolled in courses

-Lambda Analytika™ is currently available for Totara LMS and is set to be released for Moodle very soon.
-If you want to learn more about what Analytika™ can do, watch our webinar, Advanced Reporting in Moodle & Totara with Lambda Analytika™.
+Lambda Zoola™ is currently available for Totara LMS and is set to be released for Moodle very soon.
+If you want to learn more about what Zoola™ can do, watch our webinar, Advanced Reporting in Moodle & Totara with Lambda Zoola™.